Michelle enjoys spending her free time learning about DIY methods to save money.

 How Should Pants Fit?

-When you put on a pair of pants, they should be three things: flattering, stylish, and comfortable.
+When you put on a pair of pants, they should be flattering, stylish, and comfortable.
 Here is where they should sit on your body, based on their type:

 - Jeans and Shorts: Hips

 - Dress Pants: Just above the hips.
-Because the distance from the waist to the crotch is longer in dress pants than casual bottoms, they need to be worn higher on the body to keep the proportions right.
+Because the distance from the waist to the crotch is longer in dress pants than in casual bottoms, they need to be worn higher on the body to keep the proportions right.

 What to Do Before Tailoring Your Pants

 - Wash Your Pants.
 This mainly applies to jeans and other pants that get thrown into the laundry basket.
 Wash them several times and in different ways—inside out, in cold water, hanging them to dry.
-Help ensure that your pants won't shrink to the point that you can't wear them anymore after you already worked so hard to tailor them!
+Help ensure that your pants won't shrink to the point that you can't wear them anymore after you have already worked so hard to tailor them!

 - Keep Your Shoes On.
 If you want to shorten your pants, try wearing them with the shoes you'd likely wear most with them.
 This will help you to mark the pants at the right length.
 For instance, if you tailor your pants to fit when you're barefoot but end up wearing them with stiletto heels, the fit will be off.

 - Check for Extra Fabric.
 See if there is extra fabric in the back of the pants.
 You can probably take in or let out up to two inches without affecting the fit elsewhere (like your bottom).
-However, be careful when you're tailoring your pants that you don't excessively change the shape of your pants.
+However, be careful when you're tailoring your pants so that you don't excessively change the shape of your pants.
 If you take in too much, the back pocket positions will move inward—adjusting this too aggressively can make the pants look funky.

 How to Fix Gaping in Jeans